THE AUSTRALIAN NATIONAL ACCOUNTS

 In Australian National Accounts: National Income and Expenditure, 1971-72 (cat. no. 5204.0), published in 1973, the structure of the accounts was revised to accord more closely to the international standard described in the United Nations publication A System of National Accounts (1968).

-The SNA08 was produced by five international organisations involved in the use of economic statistics and the promotion of international statistical standards: United Nations, Organisation for Economic Co-operation and Development, International Monetary Fund, World Bank and Commission of the European Communities.
+The Australian system of national accounts (ASNA) is based on the principles expounded in the System of National Accounts, 1993 (SNA93).
+SNA93 was produced by five international organisations involved in the use of economic statistics and the promotion of international statistical standards: United Nations, Organisation for Economic Co-operation and Development, International Monetary Fund, World Bank and Commission of the European Communities.

-The international standards for international accounts were updated concurrently with the SNA08 and the standards are compatible.
-The new standard for the international accounts is presented in the Balance of Payments Manual and International Investment Position Manual sixth edition (BPM6).
-The International Monetary Fund's Government Finance Statistics Manual 2001 will be revised in the future.
-Amongst all these international standards, the SNA08 has the central position in economic statistics standards.
-Considerable effort has been devoted in the international arena to the elimination of inconsistencies between the SNA08 and the other standards.
+Although a number of other international standards have been developed for more detailed presentation of statistics for specific areas of economic accounts, such as the International Monetary Fund's (IMF) Balance of Payments Manual and Government Finance Statistics, the SNA has the central position in economic statistics standards.
+Considerable effort has been devoted in the international arena to the elimination of inconsistencies between the SNA and the other standards.

 THE AUSTRALIAN SYSTEM OF NATIONAL ACCOUNTS